ibaiGorordo/CREStereo-Pytorch/README.md

  Non-official Pytorch implementation of the CREStereo (CVPR 2022 Oral) model converted from the original MegEngine implementation.

-![!CREStereo-Pytorch stereo detph estimation](https://github.com/ibaiGorordo/CREStereo-Pytorch/blob/main/doc/img/output.jpg) *Stereo depth estimation on the cones images from the Middlebury dataset (https://vision.middlebury.edu/stereo/data/scenes2003/)*
+![!CREStereo-Pytorch stereo detph estimation](https://github.com/ibaiGorordo/CREStereo-Pytorch/blob/main/doc/img/output.jpg)

 # Important
 - This is just an effort to try to implement the CREStereo model into Pytorch from MegEngine due to the issues of the framework to convert to other formats (https://github.com/megvii-research/CREStereo/issues/3).